rohanbaichwal1-rgb/Sutra/docs/haptic-protocols.md

-# Three-motor haptic actuation
+# Haptic actuation

 The PoC uses the existing RMSSD P1/P2 events.
 It does not invent a State Alpha classifier or confidence score.
 P1 runs for five seconds; P2 runs for one complete ten-second breathing cycle for testing.
 P2 replaces an active P1; a P1 request cannot interrupt P2.

+## Current hardware scope

+The pattern library and transport are designed for up to three logical motors, but the checked-in firmware currently enables **one** SmartElex DA7280 module:
+Motor 1 on TCA9548A channel 0.
+The left/centre/right descriptions below document
+the three-channel pattern design and its host tests; they are not a claim that the production configuration currently drives channels 1 and 2.
+With the current `motorCount = 1` configuration, only the Motor 1 portions of P1 and P2 are sent.

+Adding the remaining modules requires wiring them to distinct mux channels and changing the firmware configuration deliberately.
+It is not enabled merely by using the three-motor pattern generator.

 The RMSSD drop thresholds remain 5% for P1 and 10% for P2, with trigger holds of 30 seconds and 120 seconds respectively.
 These playback durations include the existing pattern's quiet intervals.
-All three motors are enabled: P1 taps independently across the array, and P2 follows the left/right/center sweep below.
+The reusable pattern generator supports independent P1 taps across all three positions and the P2 left/right/centre sweep below.
+The currently enabled single module receives only its Motor 1 frames.

-The current three-motor firmware sets `ArrayConfig::outputScalePercent = 40`.
+The current single-motor firmware sets `ArrayConfig::outputScalePercent = 40`.
 It scales the original 0–100% envelope into 0–40%, preserving ramps and pauses instead of forcing a fixed ON intensity.
 P1's original 90% taps become 36%;
 P2's 10–50% ramps become 4–20%, its 60% hold becomes 24%, and its 30–0%